 You're on our Professional or Business Plan

-, and you've seen the term 'evergreen summit' being thrown around.
-You're wondering- what makes this type of summit different from a non-evergreen summit?
+, or any plan purchased after 1st July 2021 and you've seen the term 'evergreen summit' being thrown around.
+You're wondering - what makes this type of summit different from a non-evergreen summit?

 Evergreen and non-evergreen summits start exactly the same way- they both require you to enter a Start Date.
 If you make the event evergreen, you don't get an End Date.
 It's the perfect solution if you intend to run a long-term webinar or speaker series to drive your inbound marketing efforts.
 An evergreen summit is intended to stay open for registrations over the long-term.
 It also allows talks and content to be published periodically.
 Do note that the evergreen summit is different from an auto summit.
 An auto summit is a summit which simulates a typical start and end date that is auto-regenerating, replicating the 'live' nature, which HeySummit currently do not support.